 Ordinary Time: August 7th

-Saturday of the Eighteenth Week of Ordinary Time; Optional Memorial of Sts.
-Sixtus II, pope and martyr and companions, martyrs and Optional Memorial of St. Cajetan, priest
+Saturday of the Eighteenth Week in Ordinary Time; Optional Memorial of Sts.
+Sixtus II, Pope; and Companions, Martyrs; St. Cajetan, Priest

 Old Calendar: St. Cajetan, confessor; St. Donatus, bishop and martyr